Free tool

 No. This tool runs in your browser.
 The values you enter are only used to generate the message on this page and are not sent anywhere.

 No. This tool is for everyday personal money situations, such as friends, family, partners, roommates, informal IOUs, and shared expenses.
-It is not legal advice or a formal debt collection tool.
+It is not legal advice or a formal collections tool.

 What if I need to track the balance over time?